SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 <!--CRLF-->

-”Trooper” (capital T) being our game trooper and “trooper” (lowercase t) being the instance of the trooper we just created.&nbsp; Usually I would try to avoid having objects with similar names as it can create confusion (even though C# understands because it is case sensitive, unlike VB which is not, in VB Trooper is the same as trooper)
+”Trooper” (capital T) being our game trooper and “trooper” (lowercase t) being the instance of the trooper we just created.
+Usually I would try to avoid having objects with similar names as it can create confusion (even though C# understands because it is case sensitive, unlike VB which is not, in VB Trooper is the same as trooper)

 If you run the project at this point you should see the following:

 [![image](/Images/wordpress/2012/07/image_thumb33.png "image")](/Images/wordpress/2012/07/image32.png)

-The background should be scrolling down as the update for the Background class adds 1 to the Y axis in every update and then reset’s it if it reaches the bottom of the screen.&nbsp; The trooper should also be flapping happily at the bottom of the screen with not a care in the world.
+The background should be scrolling down as the update for the Background class adds 1 to the Y axis in every update and then reset’s it if it reaches the bottom of the screen.
+The trooper should also be flapping happily at the bottom of the screen with not a care in the world.

 * * *